suffolklibraries/lgc/content/collections/events/creative-practice-for-wellbeing.md

   [chloe@rockpaperscissors.org.uk](mailto:chloe@rockpaperscissors.org.uk)

   [07795833460](tel:07795833460)
-updated_by: a7fabfbc-be93-4390-9bfe-3a08c02f87a1
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1667983132
+updated_at: 1668075598
 ---
-Join a 6-week free creative course and enjoy arts and crafts in a relaxed environment to aid your wellbeing!
+A 6-week free creative course where arts and crafts can be enjoyed in a relaxed environment to aid wellbeing.